Chapter 5: Morphology

 2. Not able to be tied.

-For example: if you haven’t learned to tie knots, a celtic knot might seem untieable.
+For example: if you haven’t learned to tie knots, some complex knots might seem untieable.

 As you might be able to see from the paraphrases I’ve given here—a paraphrase is a different way of saying the same thing—we can account for the ambiguity of untieable by attaching the two affixes in different orders.